arildbaas/Negative2Cineon/README.md

 ---

-## Why Use This?

-Scanning color negatives is challenging.
+Scanning color negatives is hard.

 Most scanning software (or even RAW converters) applies **sRGB** output transforms by default.
 This:
 - Clips highlights and shadows